The old adage “spice up your life” couldn’t be more true. Just cook with spices and you’ll see why adding spice is step #5 of the 10 Steps to Sexy.

 Although not nearly as fashionable in Western cooking as they once were, or should be, spices like turmeric, nutmeg, cinnamon and clove have been used in cooking since the Stone Age.
 And for many good reasons, you should use kitchen spices, most of which directly benefit your health.

-Common kitchen spices are proven to stimulate you from your senses of taste, touch and smell to your cardiovascular and neurological health.
-The tingling sensation that initially occurs in your nose and mouth radiates throughout your body.
+Common kitchen spices are proven to stimulate.
+From your senses of taste, touch and smell to your cardiovascular and neurological health, spices excite your senses.
+The tingling sensation that initially occurs in your nose and mouth when you smell and taste spices radiates throughout your body.
 The result is that it reawakens your sensitivity.
-It is likely the reason that spices have been held in regard as aphrodisiac since the beginning of recorded time.
-THIS is why you should add spice to your diet.
+It is likely the reason that spices have been regarded as aphrodisiacs since the beginning of recorded time.
+This is why you should add spice to your diet.

 According to Professor Bharat Aggarwal, author of Healing Spices, many spices contain compounds that fight oxidation and inflammation, the processes underlying most chronic diseases.
-So not only will cooking with spice awaken your inner sensualist, they’ll fight potential illnesses while you use them to enjoy their effects on the games of love.
+So not only will cooking with spice awaken your inner sensualist, but these spices will fight potential illnesses while you enjoy their effects on the games of love.

 Spices are also linked with boosting your immune system, curbing sugar cravings and reducing symptoms of depression.
 Although not all experts agree on these claims, studies link spices and weight loss.
 There is some evidence that spices can boost your metabolism.
 So if you’re looking to shed a little excess weight, now is the time to add spice to your diet.